by John Barkhausen - AMGA Assistant Ski Guide, Rock and Single-Pitch Instructor

 Accessible year-round skiing in the heart of the Cascades is why I high-trailed my way west of the Mississippi to Mount Hood.
 You Ore-gonna love it here!

-Oregon’s highest mountain and unmistakable landmark offers something no other peak in North America can: year-round skiing and much of it lift-served.
+Oregon’s highest mountain and unmistakable landmark offers something no other peak in North America can: some of the best powder skiing in the world year-round, much of it lift-served.
 Visible up to 100 miles away, this 11,249-foot dormant volcano (or is it?) draws adventure seekers like me to its glacial horn with abundant snowfall and a backcountry ski season that runs deep into June.
 And for the looney ones that are determined for summer pow, a hike to the peak to seek out the glaciers and snow patches is a local rite of passage.

 As a rock and ski guide in Oregon, I’ve traveled to many of the country’s most spectacular locations but I always return to Mount Hood.
 From 1,000-foot green runs down to your car in under an hour to full day summit-ascent-to-descents, backcountry skiing on Mount Hood offers it all.
 Read on to see why it keeps me coming back with renewed fervor.